 Robert Thorson is Professor of Geology at the University of Connecticut where he juggles teaching, research, mentoring, and committee work.
-Though he shares a joint appointment in the Department of Ecology & Evolutionary Biology and the Department of Anthropology, his main teaching responsibilities are for the Center for Integrative Geosciences, and the Honors Core Curriculum, where he teaches AMST 1700 (Walden and the American Landscape) with history colleague Christopher Clark, and GSCI 1055 (Geoscience and the American Landscape) to beginning geology students with an interest in history and literature.
+Though he shares a joint appointment in the Department of Ecology & Evolutionary Biology and the Department of Anthropology, his main teaching responsibilities are to the Center for Integrative Geosciences, and the Honors Core Curriculum, where he teaches AMST 1700 (Walden and the American Landscape) with history colleague Christopher Clark, and GSCI 1055 (Geoscience and the American Landscape) to introductory geology to students with an interest in history and literature.

 A native Midwesterner with Scandinavian-American sodbuster roots, he moved to New England from Alaska in 1984.
 Away from work, he’s a father, son, husband, and solitary soul whose principal hobbies involve Nature, reading, cooking and public television.